out this Polish-ed Perambulation!

 neat apartment.
 We had an orientation walk in her neighborhood

-until it began to rain, then we went to a grocery store for
+until it began to rain, and then we went to a grocery store for

 supper food and the experience of Polish food names and prices.

-After teaching her to play Farkle, we were zonked out and went
+After teaching her to play Farkle, we were exhausted and went to

 Enter the Raven!

-After a good breakfast, Paulina marched us to the prehistoric
+May 26th.
+After a good breakfast, Paulina marched us to

-Krakus mound that might be the earliest feature in Krakow, one
+the prehistoric Krakus mound that might be the earliest feature

 To get there, we walked around a limestone quarry that contains extant set elements from the movie Schindler's List, based on the Liban Nazi labour camp which existed sixty years earlier in the same quarry.
 When you experience Krakow today, it is hard to believe that only sixty years have passed since those terrible days.
 How swift is change.